konflux-ci/e2e-tests/docs/Installation.md

       make local/cluster/prepare
    ```

-More information about how to deploy RHTAP
+More information about how to deploy KONFLUX
 are in the [infra-deployments](https://github.com/redhat-appstudio/infra-deployments) repository.

 ### Building and running the e2e tests